background-image

 What to be aware of when using AI in treasury;

-4. Regulation – As artificial intelligence continues to develop exponentially the regulations and security protocols surrounding it are still in their infancy.
-Countries worldwide have started creating their own regulations and framework to address the legal, ethical, and societal implications of AI.
+• Regulation – As artificial intelligence continues to develop exponentially the regulations and security protocols surrounding it are still in their infancy.
+Countries worldwide have started creating their own regulations and frameworks to address the legal, ethical, and societal implications of AI.

 What’s the future for Treasury Tech and AI?

 AI has firmly established itself in modern society and business operations, in the same way the internet did in the 1990s, permeating all sectors, including treasury management.
-The growing AI role in business finance only emphasises the need for enhanced computer literacy in treasury professionals.
-Advancing technology will bring more sophisticated artificial intelligence, revolutionising the field further.
+The growing role of AI in business finance only emphasises the need for enhanced computer literacy in treasury professionals.
+Advancing technology will bring more sophisticated artificial intelligence and machine learning, further revolutionising the field.

 As AI continues to offer unparalleled benefits in terms of efficiency, forecasting, and strategic decision-making, treasurers must adopt it responsibly and ethically.
 Vigilance about data privacy, security, biases and potential inaccuracies is paramount.